MrSkinny/example-jwt-node-auth/README.md

 It is expected that the client will store the `username` and `token` in session or local storage.

 ### Sign Out

+This endpoint checks if:
+1) The token is valid and matches server secret
+2) The token's iat (issued at) matches with a token stored in User record

 ```
 DELETE /api/sessions